What is Rapid Detox by the Waismann Method®?

 What happens during Rapid Detox?

 During rapid detoxification, a patient is placed under sedation in an ICU Unit.
-A combination of medications, including an antagonist, are given intravenously to induce and speed the withdrawal syndrome.
+The anesthesiologist intravenously administers a combination of medications, including an antagonist, to induce and speed the withdrawal syndrome.
 The anesthesiologist and his medical team remain present during the entire rapid detox procedure.
-Once the patient wakes up, they are typically given medications to rest while staying in the ICU under the care of medical professionals.
+Once the patient wakes up, they typically receive medications to rest while staying in the ICU under the care of medical professionals.